sp-soul/sp-soul.github.io/_posts/2020-07-22-how-dark-patterns-affect-mental-health.md

 layout: post
 class: blog-entry
 title: "How dark patterns on the web affect your mental health"
-excerpt: " Design is what mediates our interaction with the internet.
+excerpt: "Design is what mediates our interaction with the internet.
 It’s the language we read it in.
 It’s not too much to ask that that language is comprehensible and honest."
 date: 2020-07-22
 readingtime: ~12 minutes
 permalink: /blog/:title